Rajil1213/microurse/README.md

 This branch contains a simple Microservice for creating and commenting on posts built during the Microservices Course by Stephen Grider on [Udemy](https://www.udemy.com/course/microservices-with-node-js-and-react/).
-While the original course uses NodeJS and React for its projects, this repository will have their equivalent architecture and functionality in Rust and Vue.
+While the original course uses NodeJS and React for its projects, this repository has their equivalent architecture and functionality in Rust and Vue.
 All services use an in-memory database (using a HashMap).

 ## Services